noisysockets/nsh/README.md

-# cli
+# nsh

-The Noisy Sockets CLI
+The Noisy Sockets CLI.